Potential for the discovery of the protophobic boson at the STCF: Introduction

 The STCF is a proposed \(e^+\)--\(e^-\) collider with a centre of mass (CoM) energy ranging from \SI{3}{GeV} to \SI{7}{GeV}, to be constructed in China, as an update to the BEPCII/BESIII experiment.
-The STCF is expected to produce a peak luminosity of \(5\times 10^{34}\) cm\(^{-2}\)s\(^{-1}\) and an integrated luminosity of \SI{15}{ab}\(^{-1}\) -- \SI{20}{ab}\(^{-1}\) per year), spread over staggered CoM energies~\cite{Achasov:2023gey,Bao:2025aic}.
+The STCF is expected to produce a peak luminosity of \(5\times 10^{34}\) cm\(^{-2}\)s\(^{-1}\) and an integrated luminosity of \SI{15}{ab}\(^{-1}\) -- \SI{20}{ab}\(^{-1}\) (\SI{1}{ab}\(^{-1}\) per year)~\cite{Achasov:2023gey,Bao:2025aic}.
 The interaction point (IP) is expected to be surrounded by a drift chamber---the main drift chamber (MDC)---in the barrel region.
-We propose to harness the tracking prowess of this MDC to look for displaced vertex (DV) signatures produced by the protophobic boson.
-We focus on the DV signatures as our interest lies in the intermediate coupling ranges, \(\sim 10^{-3}\) to \(\sim 10^{-6}\), a range over which the DV strategy works better than prompt or invisible searches~\cite{Bertholet:2021hjl,Ferber:2022ewf,Bandyopadhyay:2022klg}.
+We propose to \reftwo{exploit} the tracking capabilities of this MDC to look for displaced vertex (DV) signatures produced by the protophobic boson.
+We focus on the DV signatures as our interest lies in the intermediate coupling ranges, \(\sim 10^{-3}\) to \(\sim 10^{-6}\), a range over which the DV strategy works better than prompt (see, e.g., \cite{Fayet:1980rr}) or invisible searches~\cite{Bertholet:2021hjl,Ferber:2022ewf,Bandyopadhyay:2022klg}.

 In modelling the MDC, we use the framework \textsf{TrackEff}\footnote{\href{https://zenodo.org/records/13831999}{https://zenodo.org/records/13831999}, CC 4.0}~\cite{Bertholet:2025lcr} which has been published recently. \textsf{TrackEff} is essentially a \textsf{Python} module which allows us to model the detector geometry and the magnetic field for tracking detectors.
 The package takes in as input the location of the DV and the momenta of the final state charged tracks (\(e^-e^+\) for our study).
 It then propagates the particle tracks in the magnetic field, computing the number of hits produced by them in the detector, using the detector geometry defined by us.
 In our simulations, we construct the STCF MDC geometry in \textsf{TrackEff} and define our criteria for a track to be `accepted'.